 Following are several benefits of independent verification and validation:

 - Lower Cost – Compared to a project without IV&V, a project with IV&V will cost less in the long term.
 When problems are identified early, they can be fixed before they become a financial burden.

 - Improved Quality – IV&V focuses on assessing the quality and value of deliverables and project activities, and cutting those activities (if any) that are not providing business value.

 - Higher Benefits Realization – A quantitative and qualitative assessment of a project’s methodology and results ensures that the project is on-track to realize the business benefits an organization expects.

-- Reduced Management Strain – While independent consultants are busy identifying and solving problems, an organization’s management team is free to focus on strategic issues related to the implementation rather than lower-value technical problems.
+- Reduced Management Strain – While independent consultants are busy identifying and solving problems, your organization’s management team is free to focus on strategic issues related to the implementation rather than technical issues.

 The best partner for providing IV&V services is an independent consultant with technical and business competencies, a specialization in ERP systems and a team-based approach.
 An IV&V partner should also have solution-specific, hands-on experience and consistently leverage a proven methodology and toolset.

-To learn more, watch our on-demand webinar, The Importance of Independent Verification and Validation.
+To learn more, download our white paper, The Importance of Independent Verification and Validation.